ryantd42/NY-Legislative-Git/2023/A896B-2023/bill.md

   January 11, 2023
   ___________

- Introduced  by  M. of A. GALLAGHER, L. ROSENTHAL, DICKENS, SIMON, STIRPE -- read once and referred to the  Committee  on  Alcoholism  and  Drug Abuse  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by M. of A. GALLAGHER, L. ROSENTHAL, DICKENS, SIMON, STIRPE,
+  K. BROWN -- read once and referred to the Committee on Alcoholism  and Drug Abuse -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said  committee  --  recommitted to the Committee on Alcoholism and Drug Abuse  in  accordance  with  Assembly Rule  3,  sec.
+2  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the judiciary law, the mental hygiene  law,  the  public health  law,  the county law, and the general city law, in relation to